 Thorpe’s career was ruined and, in the years that followed, he became ill with Parkinson’s Disease.
 He retained a fascination with politics, became President of the North Devon Liberal, later Liberal Democrat, Association, and saw his old seat regained by Nick Harvey in 1992.
 In 1997 he attended the Liberal Democrat conference and received a standing ovation.

 Simon Freeman and Barrie Penrose, Rinkagate: The Rise and Fall of Jeremy Thorpe (1996) provides a somewhat sensationalist account of the Scott affair and trial; it was inspired by L. Chester, M. Linklater and D. May, Jeremy Thorpe: A Secret Life (1979).
+Since Thorpe’s death a number of other biographies and books on the Scott affair have appeared including Michael Bloch’s Jeremy Thorpe (Little, Brown, 2014) and John Preston’s A Very English Scandal (Viking, 2016) which was later filmed by the BBC.

 Julian Glover was Deputy Editor of the Economists World in 1996.
 At the time of writing this piece he was working for The Times as an assistant to the paper’s parliamentary sketch-writer, Matthew Parris.